Yes, Colleges are increasingly using AI detection tools like Turnitin, Proofademic, and ChatGPTZero to vet application essays.

 Universities use AI detectors more than ever to screen for machine-generated text before reviewing applications.

-How Colleges Detect AI-Generated Content in Essays
+How Do Colleges Detect AI-Generated Content in Essays

 Admissions officers use a combination of AI detection tools and manual review to identify AI-written essays.
+For more on this topic, read Can Colleges Detect AI Written Essays?
+How They Check for AI Writing.

-AI Detection Tools Used by Colleges
+AI Detection Tools Colleges Use to Spot AI-Written Essays

 Limitations of AI Detection Tools